08 Jan New Year’s Intentions vs. New Year’s Resolutions

 - Create some affirmations for your New Year intentions.
 Repeating positive affirmations at least once a day trains your mind into adopting behaviours.

 - Create a vision board for your New Year intentions.
 This is a powerful visual reminder of what you’re trying to achieve and can be fun to create, too.

-I would love to hear about your experiences and how you feel going forwards.
-Do you feel as though New Year’s intentions are going to be super helpful for achieving your financial goals this 2019?
+I would love to hear about your experiences and how you feel going forward.
+Do you feel as though New Year’s intentions are going to be super helpful for achieving your financial goals this 2021?
 Comment below and let me know.
 I’m really excited to get your thoughts on this!

 Credit Representative Number 486927 is authorised under Australian Credit Licence 389328.